Ezra Klein: Charlie Kirk debate

 In September 2025, after the assassination of a right-wing commentator Charlie Kirk, Ezra Klein wrote an article titled, "Charlie Kirk Was Practicing Politics the Right Way" for the New York Times, in which he argued that Kirk's way of setting up debates in campuses is the right way of practicing politics and that "liberalism could use more of his moxie and fearlessness".
-The article was shared and praised by Fox News on their social media.

 The commentary prompted widespread reactions.
 Ta-Nehisi Coates criticized Klein for ignoring the racist and violent comments of Kirk.
 Scholars questioned Klein's definition of the "right way of politics".
 Professor Jed Forman from Simpson College wrote that Klein confused free speech with speech that is good for society.
-Professor Carrie N. Baker from Smith College wrote that Kirk's attempt to intimidate college professors from speaking out publicly about societal issues is "not practicing politics the right way.”
+Professor Carrie N. Baker from Smith College wrote that Kirk's attempt to intimidate college professors from speaking out publicly about societal issues is "not practicing politics the right way".
 Olúfẹ́mi Táíwò, assistant professor of philosophy at Georgetown University, argued Klein was "deflecting objections to the specific accuracy of this portrayal of Kirk with claims about the general appropriateness of political violence."

+Abundance

+Klein co-authored the book Abundance with Derek Thompson, which was published on March 18, 2025.
+In an interview with The Atlantic, Klein expressed his preference for prioritizing outcomes over processes and pursuing policies that increase construction.
+He cited his 2021 essay in support of supply-side progressivism, titled "The Economic Mistake the Left Is Finally Confronting", as reflective of his approach in scrutinizing existing policies that run contrary to the goals of countering scarcity.